As you probably know, malware infections can cause all kinds of strange problems on Windows PCs.

 What’s more, even if malware never existed on your machine you’ll have no way to prove otherwise if a tech says it did.

 Want proof?
-A while back Office Depot/Office Max was fined $25 million for charging millions of customers $180 each for removing malware from their PCs when malware was never on the PC in the first place.
+A few years back Office Depot/Office Max was fined $25 million for charging millions of customers $180 each for removing malware from their PCs when malware was never on the PC in the first place.

 Hopefully they have learned their lesson, but who knows?